webview/webview/README.md

 * `file:///` can be useful if you want to unpack HTML/CSS assets to some temporary directory and point a webview to open index.html from there.
-* `data:text/html,<html>...</html>` allows to pass short HTML data inline without using a web server or pulluting the file system.
-Furhter modifications of the webview contents can be done via JavaScript bindings.
+* `data:text/html,<html>...</html>` allows to pass short HTML data inline without using a web server or polluting the file system.
+Further modifications of the webview contents can be done via JavaScript bindings.

-If have choosen a regular http URL scheme, you can use Mongoose or any other web server/framework you like.
+If have chosen a regular http URL scheme, you can use Mongoose or any other web server/framework you like.

 If you want to have more control over the app lifecycle you can use the following functions: